 Employees are entitled to recover amounts unlawfully deducted from their pay.
 Under the Maryland Wage Payment and Collection Law wage means all compensation that is due to an employee for employment, and includes a bonus, a commission, a fringe benefit, or any other remuneration promised for service.
 Maryland law prohibits employers from making deductions from an employee’s wages without the necessary authority.
 Our attorneys can help recover unlawful deductions made by an employer.

-Our attorneys can assist individuals in negotiating and limiting the terms of non-compete and non-solicitation agreements.
-We also represent individuals when a dispute arises concerning the scope or enforceability of a non-compete agreement.
+We counsel individuals at the inception and at the end of employment to protect their rights and livelihood.
+We are available for consultations about employment contracts when an offer of employment is first tendered.
+Our attorneys can assist in negotiating and limiting the terms of non-compete and non-solicitation agreements.
+We represent individuals when a dispute arises concerning the scope or enforceability of a non-compete agreement.

 Family & Medical Leave